ICD-11: Usage

-The ICD-11 MMS supports straightforward single-code assignment for routine use.
+ICD-11 is a digital-first classification that supports straightforward single-code assignment for routine use.
 Where additional detail is required, post-coordination allows code clusters (stem plus extension codes or also stem plus stem codes with or without extension codes) to be created; the Browser and Coding Tool guide users through these combinations.

 ICD-11 provides a REST and FHIR-compliant multilingual API and embeds a web-based Coding Tool in the Browser for everyday coding.
 Tooling includes search, clustering of stem and extension codes, and NLP-assisted features to reduce manual lookup and improve accuracy.
 ICD-11 with all its tools can be downloaded and used on local computers in Docker, or as a Windows or Linux server.
 Code samples facilitate integration in existing software.
 Documentation on the above, the ICD API and some additional tools for integration into third-party applications can be found at the ICD API home page.

 The WHO has released spreadsheets that can be used to link and convert ICD-10 codes to those of the ICD-11.
 They can be downloaded from the ICD-11 MMS browser.
 Since 2017, WHO and SNOMED International are exploring ways of funding and governance in relation to formulating a bidirectional map between SNOMED CT and ICD-11.
 No deadlines for agreements, start of the work, or availability of any map has been communicated as of 2025.

 The ICD-11 Foundation, and consequently the MMS, are updated annually, similarly to the ICD-10.
-Following the initial release of a stable version on 18 June 2018, the Foundation and the MMS have received seven updates as of February 2025.
+The first stable version was released on 18 June 2018.
+On 16 February 2026, the Foundation and the MMS received its eight update (and ninth stable release overall).